christian-draeger/pact-example/README.md

 You can have a look at it under `/target/pacts/user-data-cli-user-data-provider.json` (it should look similar to [THIS](consumer/src/test/resources/example-pact.json) one).

 ### Publish

+#### the Broker
+In this Example we are using a broker to publish our contracts to.
+For showcasing reasons we just start the Pact-Broker and a postgres database via docker-compose.
+In a real world scenario you probably want to run the broker permanently on a VM - so you should deploy it somewhere.
+But because this example is focusing on Pact itself we'll proceed using docker to quickly get a running Pact broker.

+more coming soon ...

+#### upload contract to broker

+coming soon ...

+### Verify

 coming soon ...